Why would you want to unitize your portfolio? I mean life is short – and there’s a lot of good stuff on Netflix.

 Measuring changes in the value of units like this – as opposed to measuring the total monetary size of the fund – enables the manager to maintain a consistent record of performance.

-This record is not distorted by money coming in and going out.
+A record that is not distorted by money coming in and going out.

 Also, when an investor wants to cash out from the fund, there’s no confusion about what percentage of the assets they own or anything like that.